microsoft/autogen/website/docs/Use-Cases/agent_chat.md

 1. The assistant receives a message from the user_proxy, which contains the task description.
 2. The assistant then tries to write Python code to solve the task and sends the response to the user_proxy.
 3. Once the user_proxy receives a response from the assistant, it tries to reply by either soliciting human input or preparing an automatically generated reply.
 If no human input is provided, the user_proxy executes the code and uses the result as the auto-reply.
-4. The assistant sends another response to the user_proxy, who then decides whether to end the conversation or repeat steps 3 and 4.
+4. The assistant then generates a further response for the user_proxy.
+The user_proxy can then decide whether to terminate the conversation.
+If not, steps 3 and 4 are repeated.

 ### Supporting Diverse Conversation Patterns